mweidner037/list-positions/README.md

 > Errors you might get if you mis-manage metadata:
 >
 > - "Position references missing bunchID: {...}.
-You must call Order.receive before referencing a bunch."
+You must call Order.addMetas before referencing a bunch."
 > - "Received BunchMeta {...}, but we have not yet received a BunchMeta for its parent node."

 ### Outline